rozek/reactive-scriptable-components/README.md

 ## Dependencies ##

-"reactive-scriptable-components" is based on the following libraries and packages:
+"reactive-scriptable-components" are based on the following libraries and packages:

 * [HTM (Hyperscript Tagged Markup)](https://github.com/developit/htm) - for easy HTML markup using JavaScript template strings,
 * [PREACT](https://github.com/preactjs/preact) - for efficient and light-weight DOM diffing and